+Modelling part:

-Modelling part: Simple linear regression (including transformations) Nonparametric regression (regression splines, local regression) Multiple linear regression (including regression diagnostics) Model selection (linked to hypothesis tests and p values) and inference (especially confidence intervals, prediction intervals) Model diagnostics: assessment the validity of the model assumptions, reflect on the tools used to do this assessment Possible strengths and limitations of parametric models (link to the exploratory part) Both parts: Interpretation and visualisation of the results using suitable graphical representations of the data and the results (e.g. 3D scatter plots with regression surface or biplots) Scientific reporting of the results, backtranslation from statistical methods to answer the original research questions to the data Teaching / learning methods In the weeks before module start, students are expected to do preparatory work to level prior knowledge.
+- Simple linear regression (including transformations) - Nonparametric regression (regression splines, local regression) - Multiple linear regression (including regression diagnostics) - Model selection (linked to hypothesis tests and p values) and inference (especially confidence intervals, prediction intervals) - Model diagnostics: assessment the validity of the model assumptions, reflect on the tools used to do this assessment - Possible strengths and limitations of parametric models (link to the exploratory part)

+Both parts:

+- Interpretation and visualisation of the results using suitable graphical representations of the data and the results (e.g. 3D scatter plots with regression surface or biplots) - Scientific reporting of the results, backtranslation from statistical methods to answer the original research questions to the data

+Teaching / learning methods

+In the weeks before module start, students are expected to do preparatory work to level prior knowledge.
 The workload is expected to be roughly 10 hours.

 The students receive preparatory and/or follow-up self-study work for each course day.
-The self-study consists e.g. of preparatory reading/videos, follow up exercises, examining case studies, etc. Central teaching is offered in a distance learning mode, consisting of asynchronous material such as videos and live consultation sessions.
+The self-study consists e.g. of preparatory reading/videos, follow up exercises, examining case studies, etc.

+Central teaching is offered in a distance learning mode, consisting of asynchronous material such as videos and live consultation sessions.
 Details will be communicated one month before the start of the module.

 Local teaching consists of physical presence sessions where students actively solve exercises together with the local teachers.
 These exercises are meant to deepen the understanding of the material, give an opportunity to practice, provide extensions etc. The main type of tasks will be case studies which illustrate and exemplify the application of the material from central teaching to real life data sets and real problems.

 All the course contents come with comprehensive lecture notes and additional videos for an individual study and/or online learning.
-Assessment of Final written individualised exam (open book, using individual laptop computers to run learning outcome data analyses) or project-based assignment (100%).
-Details will be communicated one month in advance.
-Format 7-weeks Timing of the For ZHAW and FHNW: Autumn semester, CW 45-51 module For BFH and HES-SO: Spring semester, CW 15-21 Venue online / decentralized teaching at respective school

-Bibliography Material will be provided on Moodle.
+Assessment of learning outcome

+Project-based assignment.
+Details about the project will be communicated one month in advance.

+Students have the opportunity to earn bonus points during the local sessions to the extent of max.
+6.6% of the points they receive in the project.
+These points are not required to achieve the maximal mark of 6.
+The requirement is that a student attends at least 3 out of 7 local sessions and · · · · · · · · · · · · · · · · · · · presents her/his solution for at least one of the assignments/exercises to the other students.
+Format 7-weeks Timing of the For ZHAW and FHNW: Autumn semester, CW 45-51 module For BFH and HES-SO: Spring semester, CW 15-21 Venue online / decentralized teaching at respective school Bibliography Material will be provided on Moodle.
 Language English Links to other This module builds on module D1 "Handling and Visualising Data" and complements modules the module D2 "Design and Analysis of Experiments".
 Comments Material treated during local teaching is relevant for the exam.
 Students have to make sure that an updated version of R is installed.
 Details will be communicated in advance.
-Last Update 09.09.2021
+Last Update 19.09.2022